DSC-NYU/datathon/README.md

 <details>
 <summary>Where is the event being held?</summary>
 <br>
 The event will be virtual with all necessary information on this Github page.
-The workshop for this will be streamed on Youtube $check_back_for_the_workshop_link$ and can also be found embedded on this page.
-All other activities will be held on the Zoom for the event at $check_back_for_the_final_zoom_link$.
-This is where we will first assemble at 2pm EST on Friday where Understood.org staff will kick off the event.
+The workshop for this will be on Youtube <a href="https://www.youtube.com/watch?v=NPyhsKqDTsg&list=PLsiLeTyijyvo1wXj5lQ7VZA9WQJ7DFzoV&index=1"> here. </a> and can also be found embedded on this page.
+All other activities will be held on the Zoom for the event at <a href="http://nyu.zoom.us/my/as11919"> here. </a> This is where we will first assemble at 2pm EST on Friday where Understood.org staff will kick off the event.
 All meetings with event organizers and support staff will be through this Zoom call which will be on for the whole 27 hours.
 Breakout rooms for each team will also be available for the duration of the event, so you and your members can use the breakout rooms to collaborate and pop in and out of the general lobby to ask questions or to join the fun social events.
 Basically – you and your team can work in the breakout rooms of the same call, and then chill or ask questions in the general meeting room of the same link.
 <br>
 ----------------------------------------------------------------------------
 <br>